Set Default Values

-Default values let you set a fixed value for a Notion property that applies to every email saved through a destination.
+Default values let you pre-fill a field on every email saved through a destination.
 This is useful for tagging, categorizing, or setting an initial status without any manual work.

 How to Configure Default Values

-4. Choose a Notion property and enter the value it should always receive
+1. Choose a field and enter the value it should always receive.

-You can set defaults for as many properties as you need.
+2. Repeat for as many fields as you need.

 SelectChoose one of the existing select options